khawarizmi02/Voting-Management-System-V2/README.md

 - copy the sql script from the VOTING MANAGEMENT SYSTEM.sql file
 - then create new database name:dbms
 - paste the script into sql query command and run all the command

+## Compiler Notes
+- make sure that before you run the program, click the build project button
+- then you click the current file button where it's located on the top right panel beside run button
+- then click edit configuration browse the adminlogin file

 ## Working Video

 [![Watch the video](https://github.com/Niraj-Ranjan/Voting-Management-System/blob/master/Screenshot/Screenshot%20(139).png)](https://www.youtube.com/watch?v=vL1COucMHyY&t=29s)